-On the 9th of August 2010 I had a chest x-ray which said I had a 5 mm nodular density projecting over the right 2nd anterior rib.
-The next day I was sent for a CT scan of the chest without and with contrast.
-Report said lung windows does not demonstrate a 5 mm nodule in the right lung apex and represents an artifact of superimposed osseous and parenchymal elements.
-However there are 2 tiny subpleural noncalcified nodular densities in the right lung.
+On the 9th of August 2010, I had a chest x-ray which said I had a 5 mm nodular density projecting over the right 2nd anterior rib.
+The next day, I was sent for a CT scan of the chest without and with contrast.
+The report said that the lung windows does not demonstrate a 5 mm nodule in the right lung apex and represents an artifact of superimposed osseous and parenchymal elements.
+However, there are two tiny subpleural noncalcified nodular densities in the right lung.
 There is a 2 mm noncalcified nodule noted 4 mm from the pleural surfaces.
 Also in the right upper lobe anteriorly there is a 3 mm noncalcified nodular density 1 cm from the anterior pleural surfaces.
 The lungs are otherwise clear.

 A follow/up CT scan of the chest is recommended in 6 months.
 I await your expertise.

 Impression: 5 mm nodule is not identified in superior aspect of right upper lobe.
 Chest x-ray represents an artiface of superimposed osseous and parenchymal structures.
 There are 2 very small noncalcified pulmonary nodules in the right lung as described, most likely post inflammatory granulomas.

 Nodules smaller than 5mm have a <5% chance of being cancer even in a smoker.
 These are usually followed with a chest CT in 6 months.
 They are unlikely to grow significantly before that.
 Too frequent CT's can also lead to more radiation exposure.